Aboyne Lodge SEN Department

-The school can also access outreach services such as: CDT, Educational Psychology Service, PNI Team, Windermere Specific Learning Difficulties base(Assessment, advice and resources for children with literacy or numeracy difficulties including Dyslexia), Occupational Therapy (Including specialist moving and handling OTs), Physiotherapy, Counselling service and ESTMA
+The school can also access outreach services such as: Links, CDT, Educational Psychology Service, PNI Team, Windermere Specific Learning Difficulties base(Assessment, advice and resources for children with literacy or numeracy difficulties including Dyslexia), Occupational Therapy (Including specialist moving and handling OTs), Physiotherapy, Counselling service and ESTMA

 9. How will you help me to support my child’s learning?
 What support do we have for you as a parent of child with an SEN/and or disabilities?

 - We would like you to talk to your child’s class teacher regularly so we know what they are doing at home and we can tell you about what we are doing in school.
 This is to ensure that we are doing similar things to support them both at home and school and can share what is working in both places.

 - Parent’s Evenings are held in the Autumn and Spring term to keep parents fully informed of their child’s progress and an annual report is written for each child in the Summer Term.